RamonGebben/devstar/README.md

     /cocky/fish/

-You can just execute to following functions.
+You can just execute to following function.

+    cocky-install-core

-These functions are also the update functions.
+This function is also the update function.